 Why might you consider a RAM upgrade?

-Making a RAM upgrade is a question of performance.
-If you notice that performance is slower than you would like it to be during a specific time, the Task Manager in Windows is a good way to check whether you are overtaxing your available RAM.
+If you regularly work with several applications or browser tabs open at once, making a RAM upgrade is a near-surefire way to improve performance.
+If your PC is running slower than you think it should at any given time, the Task Manager in Windows is a good way to check whether you are overtaxing your available RAM.

 A good rule of thumb is that if the Available Memory is less than 25 percent of your Total Memory, a RAM upgrade will provide a tangible performance boost for the end user.

-Watch your RAM performance especially when you open a new application.
-If this occurs slower than you would like, and you notice that usage spikes closer to 100 percent of capacity, then a RAM upgrade might serve you well.
+While in Task Manager, watch RAM performance when you open a new application.
+If new apps open slower than you would like, and you notice that usage spikes closer to 100 percent of capacity, then a RAM upgrade probably will serve you well.

 Finding the right RAM upgrade for your system

 RAM upgrades are sold as modules, or sticks, of memory.
 Each module has a set capacity–most commonly you’ll find of 4 GB RAM, 8 GB RAM, and 16 GB RAM sticks.

 It is inadvisable to mix and match RAM modules in your system.
 Crossing brands might be OK if the modules are the same form factor and voltage, but ideally, you want all your RAM to be from the same kit.
 You will find RAM modules sold in packs of 2 or 4 (or more if you’re purchasing for multiple systems) which are optimized to work together in the same motherboard.

 Your computer’s motherboard will also determine RAM capacity, as it has a limited number of dual in-line memory module slots (DIMM slots) which is where you plug in the RAM.